kylegoines/flotsam/README.md

 ### Events!

-Flotsome comes with an event bus to trigger your own crazy ideas!
+Flotsom comes with an event bus to trigger your own crazy ideas!
 When you have access to the `const typeahead` variable you can listen to events with it

 ```javascript
 typeahead.on('init', (instanceData) => {